 The Healing Foundation is a national Aboriginal and Torres Strait Islander organisation that partners with communities to address the ongoing trauma caused by actions like the forced removal of children from their families.

-Hear the Ngangkarri Women’s Group message of strength, resilience and healing sang for Stolen Generations, families and communities at the Healing Foundation website.
+Hear the Ngangkarri Women’s Group message of strength, resilience and healing sang for Stolen Generations, families and communities in 2020 at the Healing Foundation website.